Different Types of Feeding Tubes

 - GJs need to be replaced about every 3 months

 - Since GJ placement is key, more care needs to be taken to not to keep the button on the tummy as stationary as possible.
-The G tube is more like an earring - it should be turned.
-But, not GJs.
+GJs should not be turned.

 - GJs can coil up and migrate to the stomach if the J part isn't long enough - Seek medical attention immediately if you see formula in G output or venting.

 - It is a bigger deal if a GJ tube clogs.
 It is recommended that a GJ be flushed every 4-6 hours with 15mls of water through a syringe.
 This should be done less quickly than a flush to the G. Water going through quickly can affect placement.

 - Your child will be continuously fed.
 There is no bolus feeding to a GJ.
 Your child may be off as many as 6-8 hours.
 Feeding schedules vary based on nutrition and hydration needs, and if a child is able to eat or drink anything orally.

 - It is likely you will still need to vent the G port

 J (Jejunal): Button can be surgically placed directly into the intestines or into the stomach like a GJ

 - J tubes without G ports cannot be vented.
 So if there is build up of gas in the stomach it cannot be released

 - J tube sites can have more problems with leakage than G tube sites.